Johrei: Purpose

 Despite presenting itself as a form of alternative medicine, the Johrei Fellowship maintains that it does not prescribe, diagnose, or treat physical illnesses and that their focus is on spiritual health and world peace instead of physical health.
 The mission of Johrei is to bring about ideal conditions on Earth, replacing illness, poverty and strife with health, prosperity and peace, but Johrei is not about restoring physical health.
 The ultimate objective must also include the necessary spiritual elevation and understanding which make possible each individual's constructive participation in creating Paradise on Earth.

 Origin and history

-Okada was born into a Buddhist family, and also practiced the traditional Japanese nature religion, Shinto.
+Okada was born into a Buddhist family, and also practiced the traditional Japanese animist religion, Shinto.

-After many set backs in life and in a search for meaning, Okada became a member of Omoto, one of Japan's new religions that was preparing for the New Age of Light, where he practiced a traditional hands on, massage style Shinto-based purifying therapy.
-There are links between Okada and Mikao Usui, who started the Reiki healing technique as they both were part of Omoto and the same time.
+After many setbacks in life and in a search for meaning, Okada became a member of Oomoto, one of Japan's new religions that was preparing for the New Age of Light, where he practiced a traditional hands-on, massage style Shinto-based purifying therapy.
+Okada was familiar with miteshiro o-toritsugi (み手代お取次) (itself based on chinkon kishin (鎮魂帰神) (lit. 'calming the soul and returning to the divine')), an Oomoto spiritual healing practice from the 1920s that involved the use of rice ladles, which he later adapted to become johrei.
+There are links between Okada and Mikao Usui, who started the reiki healing technique, as they both were part of Omoto at the same time.